Under Title VII of the Civil Rights Act of 1964, it is illegal to discriminate against an employee because of that employee’s national origin.

 If you bring a claim under Title VII, you must first file a charge of discrimination with either the Texas Workforce Commission or the Equal Employment Opportunity Commission.
 There are very specific deadlines from which you must file your charge of discrimination, and you must file your charge of discrimination before you can file a lawsuit.

-If you have been the victim of national origin discrimination in Houston, call 713-987-7100 for free case evaluation with a Houston employment discrimination lawyer at Herbert & McClelland LLP.
+If you have been the victim of national origin discrimination in Houston, call 713-987-7107 for free case evaluation with a Houston employment discrimination lawyer at The Law Offices of Shane McClelland.